xgpxg/conreg/README.md

 ## Conreg Client

 conreg-client is a client SDK for Conreg, used for integration into your Rust applications.

+For example, you can easily get the configuration content using `AppConfig::get('key')` without restarting the application.

 You can view the detailed documentation from [conreg-client](https://docs.rs/conreg-client)